Deewarz/MDELuaDecompiler/README.md

 ## Credits

+- Ekey - Reverse MDE bytecodes and integration
+- JariKCoding - Havok Script decompilation (https://github.com/JariKCoding/CoDHVKDecompiler/)
 - DTZxPorter - Original lua disassembler to find the basics
 - Scobalula - Utilities and general help
-- Katalash & jam1garner - DSLuaDecompiler
+- Katalash & jam1garner - DSLuaDecompiler (https://github.com/katalash/DSLuaDecompiler)

 ## License

-CoDHVKDecompiler is licensed under the MIT license and its source code is free to use and modify.
-CoDHVKDecompiler comes with NO warranty, any damages caused are solely the responsibility of the user.
+MDELuaDecompiler is licensed under the MIT license and its source code is free to use and modify.
+MDELuaDecompiler comes with NO warranty, any damages caused are solely the responsibility of the user.
 See the LICENSE file for more information.